flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Throttle 2 Loco Sounds
 """"""""""""""""""""""

-This preference allows you to select which profile of loco sounds in the phone for locos controlled by Throttle 2 on the *Throttle Screen* (if the chosen `Throttle Screen layout`_ supports more than one throttle).
+This preference allows you to select which profile of loco sounds in the phone for locos controlled by Throttle 2 on the |T-S| (if the chosen `Throttle Screen layout`_ supports more than one throttle).

 Options include: